 Description:

 I had the pleasure of shadowing Dr. Michael Zabel at Lawrence Memorial's Cardiology Center.
-I spent the day observing Dr. Zabel make his rounds, evaluate various test results from his patients, and was able to see how the process of record keeping is done within a hospital setting from the perspective of the Doctor.
-As my first official opportunity of shadowing a Doctor, this was a wonderful way to see many aspects of a Doctor’s day on the job from the time he gets to his personal office, to patient rounds, to analyzing test data and charting.
+I spent the day observing Dr. Zabel make his rounds, evaluate various test results from his patients and was able to see how the process of record keeping is done within a hospital setting from the perspective of the doctor.
+As my first official opportunity for shadowing a doctor, this was a wonderful way to see many aspects of a Doctor’s day on the job from the time he gets to his personal office, to patient rounds, to analyzing test data and charting.

 Taking a gap year before medical school?
 Consider these best premed gap year jobs: